 There are three fishable lakes inside Morgan-Monroe State Forest.
 The first is located at the entrance to the forest, off of Old State Highway 37.
 Bryant Creek Lake is the largest of the three at nine acres.
-There is boat ramp access to the lake, however boat motors are limited to trolling motors only.
+There is boat ramp access to the lake, however boats are limited to trolling motors only.
 Cherry Lake is located near the Forest Office.
 Small boats are welcome on the four acre lake and a small ramp is available.
 Prather Lake is also about four acres and is not accessible by car, so you must hike in with your fishing gear.

 Old Town Waverly Park

 Old Town Waverly Park offers fishing access on the West Fork of the White River.
 The park and its White River Greenway Trail run alongside the river's shoreline for more than two miles.
 There is a fishing node on the trail specifically designated for fishing, though there are a few other spots that are fishable as well.
-There is currently no launching ramp inside the park, though the addition of one is slated for future plans.
+There is now a launching ramp inside the park as well, near the beginning of the paved trail.

 Jimmy Nash City Park

 Perfect for fishing with kids, the fishing pond at Martinsville's Jimmy Nash City Park is small enough to easily walk around and the shoreline is accessible all the way around the lake.
 The pond is located on the north end of the main parking lot, immediately across from the Family Pavilion and playground, making it a great place to take the little ones - they can head for the play equipment once they get bored with fishing.

 There are three public access areas along the West Fork of the White River in Morgan County.

 The public access point off Henderson Ford Road is located on the east side of the bridge over the White River.
 There is both launching ramp and shoreline access.